Sri Srinivasan: Career

 After law school, Srinivasan was a law clerk for Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit from 1995 to 1996.
 He did a one-year fellowship in the Department of Justice's Office of the Solicitor General from 1996 to 1997, then clerked for U.S. Supreme Court justice Sandra Day O'Connor from 1997 to 1998.

 From 1998 to 2002, Srinivasan was in private practice as an associate at the law firm O'Melveny & Myers.
 He then returned to the Office of the Solicitor General, where he worked from 2002 until 2007.
-He rejoined O'Melveny & Myers in 2007 as a partner, and was the firm's hiring partner for its Washington, D.C. office.
+He rejoined O'Melveny & Myers in 2007 as a partner and was the firm's hiring partner for its Washington, D.C. office.
 While at the firm, he represented ExxonMobil for accusations of human rights abuses by hired military personnel at an Indonesian gas plant.
 In 2010, he represented former Enron executive Jeffrey Skilling in his appeal before the U.S. Supreme Court, which challenged the "honest services" fraud statute and also that Skilling's trial was never moved from Houston.
 The Supreme Court ruled in favor of Skilling on the "honest services fraud" statute, but rejected the trial location argument.

-Srinivasan also was a lecturer at Harvard Law School, where he co-taught a course on Supreme Court and appellate advocacy.
+Srinivasan was also a lecturer at Harvard Law School, where he co-taught a course on Supreme Court and appellate advocacy.
 In 2005 he received the Office of the Secretary of Defense Award for Excellence from the United States Department of Defense.

 On August 26, 2011, Srinivasan was appointed to replace Neal Katyal as Principal Deputy Solicitor General of the United States.
 As of May 2013, Srinivasan had argued 25 cases before the U.S. Supreme Court.
 Earlier in his career, he also performed pro bono work for presidential candidate Al Gore during the aftermath of the 2000 presidential election.

 In 2013, he was part of the legal team that presented arguments before the Supreme Court against the Defense of Marriage Act in the case of United States v.
 Windsor.
 He left the Solicitor General's office on May 24, 2013, when he was commissioned as a federal judge.